NateyJay/YASMA/README.md

 ## Current approach

 The current version of the code is generally similar to ShortStack, but implements some of the changes above and some more suitable defaults to account for the changes.
-The pipeline currently follows 3 steps:
+The pipeline currently follows 3 steps.

+#### Assumptions
+As an input for this pipeline, libraries should be trimmed to remove any trace of adapter sequences.
+As with all sRNA-seq analyses, untrimmed reads should be removed.
+Some size selection at the trimming step might be important, as reads shorter than ~15 nt become quite problematic for alignment.
+However, this tool relies on non-sRNA-related reads to also be included in the alignment to function properly.

+A good recommended trimming range would be retaining 15-30 nt reads, though this might need to be flexible depending on your organism of interest.

 #### **1)** Alignment
 Currently, this approach uses ShortStack as its aligner protocol (based on Bowtie1).
 This is most simply run with all (trimmed) libraries and the ```--alignment_only``` option.